integratedmodelling/klab/docs/README.md

 ## Building the site

 1. If changes to the ui package are made, cd into ui/ and run `gulp bundle`.
+You may need 'npx gulp' if gulp isn't found.
 2. Cd into site/ and run `antora antora-playbook.yml`.
+If using newer versions of npm, you may have to issue 'npx antora' instead of just 'antora'.

 The site is built in site/build/site.